ubuntudroid/pastebin-mad/README.md

 - KAPT - yes, it's not an issue with the code per se, but it obviously makes compilation times slower.
 Unfortunately Hilt/Dagger only have very rudimentary early KSP support for now.
 - There is duplicated code in the module build scripts - I might add a convention plugin later on.
+- Type safe navigation as outlined in [Compose Navigation docs](https://developer.android.com/guide/navigation/design/type-safety)
 - Check the TODOs in code for more stuff and details.

 ## Known bugs (I haven't have time to fix up until now)

 - When closing the app via BACK you may see `Client error while fetching and/or storing pastes: Job was cancelled` in the log after previously having entered a paste.
 Everything will still be saved properly.
+It's just an unhandled `JobCancellationException`.
-- After having logged in for the first time and then pressing back on the Pastes Screen, the screen will open once again and it will load its content once more.
-There likely is a super stupid issue in the dynamic start destination handling which is causing this.
+- ~~After having logged in for the first time and then pressing back on the Pastes Screen, the screen will open once again and it will load its content once more.
+There likely is a super stupid issue in the dynamic start destination handling which is causing this.~~